How to Fix Your Windows 10 Touchscreen Not Working

-Windows 10 is great for touch screens, especially thanks to the Continuum feature that allows you to snap between desktop and tablet modes with ease.
-But sometimes it can break for seemingly no reason, so we’re here to show you how to repair your touchscreen in Windows 10.
+Windows 10 is great for touch screens, especially thanks to the special touch-designed apps part of the Windows Ink Workspace.
+But is your touchscreen not working?
+Sometimes it can break for seemingly no reason, so we’re here to show you how to fix your touchscreen in Windows 10.

 1. Run Troubleshooting

 The Windows troubleshooting tool could be the quick and easy fix to any problem with your touchscreen.